SnitaGerard/Indian-sign-language-using-CV/README.md

 # Dataset

---The dataset is directly downloaded from kaggle
+--The dataset is directly downloaded from kaggle.

 --Ensure to download the Json file from the kaggle account that you posses.